MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 If the file was labeled, the label is retained but the encryption settings are replaced with the IRM settings.
 This means that the user who downloads the file now has Full Control usage rights, which includes the right to remove encryption from the file.

-By applying IRM settings to all downloaded files, you can be assured that all files, whether they are labeled or not, are protected from unauthorized access when they are downloaded from SharePoint.
-The disadvantages of this implementation is that you might be granting the user more rights to the downloaded file than intended, and potentially preventing other authorized users from accessing the file.
+By applying IRM settings to downloaded files, you can be assured that Office and PDF files, whether they are labeled or not, are protected from unauthorized access if they are downloaded from SharePoint.
+The disadvantages of this implementation is that you might be granting users more rights to the downloaded file than intended, and potentially preventing other authorized users from accessing the file if it's then saved and shared outside SharePoint.

 Because of these disadvantages, and for a more consistent label experience with meaningful reporting, we recommend you disable SharePoint IRM when you are confident that files in these sites and libraries are appropriately labeled.
 To help with this step, consider using [automatic labeling](apply-sensitivity-label-automatically.md) and [content explorer](data-classification-content-explorer.md).